zakpeters/Boggle/README.md

-# CS3500 Boggle
+## Boggle

-Final Project for Software Practices (CS3500).
-Coded in collaboration with tpgardner.
+Final Project for Software Practices 1.
 Designed to match the API specifications described in the "Boggle API.html" file.

+*Built in collaboration with [tpgardner](https://github.com/tpgardner).*

-This repository contains:
+### This repository contains:

-Boggle Client: A GUI Application that communicates with a server and allows 2 players to play a game of Boggle.
+* Boggle Client: Windows Form Application for the players.

-Boggle Server: Implementation of the Boggle service.
+* Boggle Server: RESTful Implementation of the backend service.

-Unit tests for both projects
+* Unit tests for both projects.